 Former captain Charlotte Edwards appointed as new England Women head coach

-Edwards was the immediate favourite when Jon Lewis was sacked last month.
+Edwards was the immediate favourite when Jon Lewis was sacked last month and has now been appointed following a painful Ashes whitewash

 Former captain Charlotte Edwards has been appointed as the new head coach of England Women.